Explore health content from A to Z.

 Here are things to consider:

 Don’t drive for at least 2 weeks after surgery.
-Don’t drive if you are still taking narcotic pain medication.
+Don’t drive if you are still taking opioid pain medication.

 Ask others to help with chores and errands while you recover.